What Is a Transfer of Equity? Process & Explanation

 Property value – outstanding mortgage = equity.

 Equity has a key role in the legality of the transfer of equity.
-In case someone wants to give up ownership, the equity will determine the amount they’ll get for giving up their shares of the property.
+If someone wants to give up ownership, the equity will determine the amount they’ll receive for their shares of the property.

 If you still owe a mortgage on the property, you’ll have to get the consent of the mortgage lender before you can make a transfer.
-For instance, if you plan to remove or add someone to the title, the lender will check if they can afford the payments.
+For instance, if you plan to add or remove someone to the title, the lender will check whether they can afford the payments.

 Examples of a Transfer of Equity